spoulson/Itinerary/README.markdown

  - Learn TDL expression syntax from the Itinerary Wiki on GitHub: https://github.com/spoulson/Itinerary/wiki
  - Test TDL expression syntax using the TDL Explorer tool in the solution.
+ - Refer to unit tests for usage reference.

 SYSTEM REQUIREMENTS
 -------------------